 For the back of the quilt, I used Anna Maria Horner's Pretty Potent Echinacea Flannel.
 This print is no longer available in flannel but was recently reprinted on quilting cotton in other colorways.

 I just love how the binding turned out on this quilt!
-I used this fabric from her Fibs and Fables collection.
+I used this fabric from her Fibs and Fables collection for the binding.
 It was as if Anna Maria made this fabric just for binding this quilt.
 I love how her collections all go together so well!
 My favorite tutorial for binding a quilt is from Jenny Doan at Missouri Star Quilt Company.
 After attaching the binding to the front, I hand stitch it to the back because I just love how nice it looks finished.
 I also get to watch a good movie and maybe some football while I do it, so it is a very relaxing process that I look forward to.

 Thanks for reading my blog.
 I hope I have inspired or encouraged you in some way!
 You may follow me on Instagram or receive updates by liking my page on Facebook.